 Residential Health Care Facilities

-The Residential Health Care Facility (RHCF) Comprehensive Emergency Management Plan Review Program was introduced as a result of state legislation requiring certain health care facilities to prepare and annually update a comprehensive emergency management plan (CEMP).
-The CEMP serves facilities to be adequately prepared to handle internal/external emergencies within their facilities and ensure the safety and well-being of their residents.
+The Residential Health Care Facility Comprehensive Emergency Management Plan Review Program was introduced as a result of state legislation requiring certain health care facilities to prepare and annually update a Comprehensive Emergency Management Plan (CEMP).
+The CEMP outlines the course of action a facility will follow in the event of any internal/external emergencies affecting the facility, thus ensuring the safety and well-being of their residents.

-Facility administrators for residential health care facilities located in Miami-Dade County must submit their Comprehensive Emergency Management Plan (CEMP) to the Office of Emergency Management (OEM) for review and approval on an annual basis.
-Guidance and/or training on plan development can be provided to new administrators requesting information on plan development.
+According to state law, facility owners and administrators must submit their facility’s CEMP to Miami-Dade County Office of Emergency Management (OEM) for review and approval on an annual basis.
+The OEM will only review plans for facilities located within Miami-Dade County and after the required CEMP Review Fee has been paid.
+Guidance and/or training on plan development can be provided to new administrators requesting information.

 Agency Clerk, Agency for Health Care Administration